N2WQ/clubleaderboard/replit.md

 # YCCC Contest Award Scoring System

 ## Overview
-This project is an automated scoring system for the Yankee Clipper Contest Club (YCCC) ham radio contests, named "YCCC Awards Program."
-It processes Cabrillo log files, validates club membership and categories, calculates normalized scores using a defined formula, and displays results on a live scoreboard.
-The system supports historical data viewing and aims to provide a professional, data-focused platform for tracking contest performance.
+The YCCC Awards Program is an automated scoring system for the Yankee Clipper Contest Club's ham radio contests.
+It processes Cabrillo log files, validates club membership, calculates normalized scores based on contest performance and DX cluster spotting activity (Cheerleader Points), and displays results on live and historical leaderboards.
+The system aims to provide a professional, data-focused platform for tracking YCCC Award Points, combining Contest Points and Cheerleader Points for a comprehensive view of member performance.

 ## User Preferences
 - **Default theme**: Dark mode (set in ThemeProvider)